 So, the question is, why does that happen?
 The answer is really quite simple.
 You know that initial early rapid weight loss?
 The part that makes a new diet seem so great?
 Most of that isn't actually fat.
 It's water!
 Then, if you restrict the calories too much, which is what most rapid-loss diets demand, your body's metabolic rate slows down.
 Part of that slowing is done by cannibalizing your own muscle tissue.
 What's worse, that slow-down can become permanent!

 The result of many low-calorie diets is less muscle and a slower metabolism, a double whammy that sets you up for weight gain the moment you go off the diet.
-The result is that well-known rebound effect, of course, but also the much worse problem of a near-permanent change in your body’s caloric need.
+The result is that well-known rebound effect, of course, but also the much worse concern of a near-permanent change in your body's caloric need.

 However, you can reverse those changes by taking a different approach to weight loss.
 First, forget about those super-duper quick weight loss diets.
 They simply don't work, and though experience has likely told you that fact, now you know why.